ZORO2045/Holy_Quran_Playlist/README.md

 To listen to a recitation, simply click on the provided streaming link next to the recitation name.
 Users can enjoy high-quality audio streams directly from their browsers.

-## Contributing

-Contributions to this project are welcome!
-If you have suggestions for additional recitations or improvements to the website, feel free to open an issue or submit a pull request.

 ## Acknowledgments

 Special thanks to the reciters and radio stations whose recordings are included in this playlist.